007revad/Synology_HDD_db/2025_plus_models.md

 ### Deleting and recreating your storage pool on unverified HDDs

-You obviously can't download Synology HDD db to a volume because you've just deleted your storage pool.
+You can't download Synology HDD db to a volume because you've just deleted your storage pool.
 So you'd first need to download Synology HDD db to a system folder and run it from there.

 1. Create and cd to /opt
     ```